python-poetry/poetry/docs/docs/libraries.md

 ## Publishing to a private repository

-Sometimes, you may want to keep your library private but also being accessible to you team.
+Sometimes, you may want to keep your library private but also being accessible to your team.

 In this case, you will need to use a private repository.